 Plants with blossoms can also transmit a sense of renewal or fresh life, which helps create a positive vibe.

-This beautiful Cherry Blosom Bonsai tree is a great example of a plant that provides a natural, visual flow and can help with your feng shui.
+This beautiful Cherry Blossom tree is a great example of a plant that provides a natural, visual flow and can help with your feng shui.

-The money tree is generally considered a great option to enhance feng shui.
-An artificial money tree requires very little upkeep.
+The olive tree is generally considered a great option to enhance feng shui.

 If you own your home, you have a lot of control over your environment.
 If, however, you live in an apartment or you are decorating your space at work, there might be limitations as to what you can hang from the ceiling, whether you can add shelves on a wall, or other limitations.

 If you are living in an apartment, the easiest way to enhance your feng shui is to put things on the floor.
 Consider adding a nice lamp next to a small artificial potted plant or flower.
 Check out this beautiful Metal Floor Lamp by Warehouse of Tiffany.